 An IPaC review was conducted on March 20, 2023 (Project Code: 2022-0006151) to provide a list of threatened and endangered species that may occur in the proposed project location or may be affected by the project.
-IPaC does not identify critical habitats, National Wildlife Refuge lands or fish hatcheries within the project extent.
-Review of the National Wetland Inventory (NWI) shows three wetlands within the existing current Jefferson Barracks National Cemetery boundary including a freshwater pond and two riverine wetlands that may require

-Section 404 permitting.
-The review completed a species list that contains a total of seven threatened, endangered or candidate species listed below.
+IPaC did not identify critical habitats, National Wildlife Refuge lands or fish hatcheries within the project extent.
+Review of the National Wetland Inventory (NWI) indicates three wetlands within the existing JBNC including a freshwater pond and two riverine wetlands.
+The review developed a species list that contains a total of seven threatened, endangered or candidate species listed below.

-Gray BatMyotis grisescens Endangered Indiana BatMyotis sodalis Endangered Northern long-eared BatMyotis septentrionalis Threatened Tricolor BatPerimyostis subflavus Proposed Endangered Decurrent False AsterBoltonia decurrens Threatened Pallid SturgeonScaphirhynchus albus Endangered Monarch ButterflyDanaus plexippus Candidate
+Gray BatMyotis grisescens Endangered Indiana BatMyotis sodalis Endangered Northern long-eared BatMyotis septentrionalis Endangered Tricolor BatPerimyostis subflavus Proposed Endangered Decurrent False AsterBoltonia decurrens Threatened Pallid SturgeonScaphirhynchus albus Endangered Monarch ButterflyDanaus plexippus Candidate

 In addition to the IPaC species list, a consistency letter was completed for the Northern Long Eared Bat (NLEB) determination.
 The IPaC submission and standing analysis for the determination key reached a determination of "May Affect" on the NLEB.
 If a proposed Federal action may affect a listed species or designated critical habitat, formal consultation is required except when the Service concurs, in writing, that the action "is not likely to adversely affect" the species or designated critical habitat [50 CFR §402.02, 50 CFR§402.13].
-Additional consultation with the USFWS and MO Department of Conservation is underway in regard to the NLEB determination.
+The NLEB was uplisted to endangered on January 26, 2023.
+USFWS reviewed the Draft EA and requested additional information regarding the Proposed Action on June 8, 2023.
+After coordination and providing USFWS with additional information, USFWS requested on July 12, 2023, that VA conduct an acoustic bat survey.
+VA contracted Bat Call Identification (BCI) to conduct an acoustic bat detector survey within the Proposed Action area.
+The survey took place between the nights of July 30 and August 6, 2023.
+A report was prepared by BCI on behalf of the VA dated August 28, 2023, stating there is unlikely to be any colonies of Indiana bats or NLEBs living on the Proposed Action area.
+After review of the report, USFWS concluded "we do not believe impacts to listed species are likely to occur.
+The U.S. Fish and Wildlife Service has reviewed this project and based on the submitted information does not have any concerns about impacts to species listed under the Endangered Species Act."

-In addition, as certain birds are protected under the Migratory Bird Treaty Act of 1918 and the Bald and Golden Eagle Act of 1940, the IPaC review found six bird species that are of particular concern either because they occur on the USFWS Birds of Conservation Concern (BCC) list or warrant special attention in the project location.
+As certain birds are protected under the Migratory Bird Treaty Act of 1918 and the Bald and Golden Eagle Act of 1940, the IPaC review found six bird species that are of particular concern either because they occur on the USFWS Birds of Conservation Concern (BCC) list or warrant special attention in the project location.